ghowland/sireus/docs/_posts/2023-02-08-a-sireus-start.markdown

 ---
 Hi, I'm Geoff Howland, and I'm starting this blog to write about the Sireus project's development.

 Sireus is a Decision System, and sits between your Monitoring and Alerting.
-It can run commands, or export state information back into your monitoring system, so you can use the information to make further decisions or execute commands with another system.
+It can run commands and export state information back into your monitoring system, so you can use the information to make further decisions or execute commands with another system.